Announcing CircuitPython Day 2021 on August 6, 2021 #CircuitPythonDay2021 #CircuitPython #Python

 3 pm US Eastern Time (1900 UTC): A CircuitPython Board Tour with Ladyada – YouTube Live

 5 pm US Eastern Time (2100 UTC): Scott’s CircuitPython Day Deep Dive

 For Adafruit streams without a link, monitor social media like Twitter for the links to join.

 Let us know what you have planned and we’ll help and promote.
 Tag your social media post #CircuitPythonDay2021 so we can see it.

-drag-and-drop MakeCode programming site, learn computer science using the CS Discoveries class on code.org, jump into CircuitPython to learn Python and hardware together, TinyGO, or even use the Arduino IDE.
+Stop breadboarding and soldering – start making immediately!
+Adafruit’s Circuit Playground is jam-packed with LEDs, sensors, buttons, alligator clip pads and more.
+Build projects with Circuit Playground in a few minutes with the drag-and-drop MakeCode programming site, learn computer science using the CS Discoveries class on code.org, jump into CircuitPython to learn Python and hardware together, TinyGO, or even use the Arduino IDE.
 Circuit Playground Express is the newest and best Circuit Playground board, with support for CircuitPython, MakeCode, and Arduino.
 It has a powerful processor, 10 NeoPixels, mini speaker, InfraRed receive and transmit, two buttons, a switch, 14 alligator clip pads, and lots of sensors: capacitive touch, IR proximity, temperature, light, motion and sound.
 A whole wide world of electronics and coding is waiting for you, and it fits in the palm of your hand.